apaivafeup/GAMFLEW/Prototype/WhiteBoxCapsule/README.md

 cd backend/db
 pip install -r requirements.txt
 ```
+postgres is also required. pgadmin is recommended for managing the database.

 ## Running the Backend API
 In the same folder as before, run the following command: